Table of Contents

 - Long and flat philtrum

-- Thin vermillion border of upper lip
+- The thin vermilion border of the upper lip

 - Small head circumference